Skip to main content

 You should not edit the exceptions section manually.
 Use scd accept, scd ignore, and scd resolve instead.

-.gitignored files are already excluded by default. .scdignore is for additional exclusions that are scd-specific.
+.gitignored files are excluded from scans by default.
+Scope exclusions are for additional security-specific exclusions that go beyond what git ignores.

 Verify your setup